xiongrxchn/IntelBri.github.io/index.md

   - Getting hardware

-We have purchased Raspberry Pi and sensors (GPS module and MPU-6050 accelerometer) from [Taobao](https://www.taobao.com/).
+We have purchased Raspberry Pi and all required sensors (GPS module and MPU-6050 accelerometer) from [Taobao](https://www.taobao.com/).

   - Set up the test environment

-We have built all sensors and written Python codes to monitor the parameters based on the tutorials.
+We have built all sensors and written Python codes to monitor the parameters based on the [MPU6050 Sensor Module Wiki](https://www.electronicwings.com/sensors-modules/mpu6050-gyroscope-accelerometer-temperature-sensor-module) and [L76X GPS Module User Manual](www.waveshare.com/wiki/L76X_GPS_Module).
 The sampling frequencies of the MPU-6050 accelerometer and GPS module are 10 Hz and 1 Hz, respectively.

 ![](Images/indoor.png)